mmurtaghw/Census-Visualisation-Rwanda/README.md

 ### 2. Running the Visualisation

 Run "Vulnerability_Mapping.R".
-Run the setup sectioin first and then choose whichever visualisation is necessary and run that section of code.
+Run the setup section first and then choose whichever visualisation is necessary and run that section of code.